otuva/Lecture-Sender-Bot-py/README.md

 ---

-For example you can append code block below to your crontab file.
+For example, you can append code block below to your crontab file.
 (For Linux.)

 _/etc/crontab_
 ```